awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-using-postman-configuration.md

 # Step 2: Set Up Postman<a name="tutorials-using-postman-configuration"></a>

-Now that you've created an IAM user account that is able to access the Amazon Pinpoint API, you can set up Postman\.
+Now that you've created an IAM user account that's able to access the Amazon Pinpoint API, you can set up Postman\.
 In this section, you create one or more environments in Postman\.
 Next, you import a collection that contains a request template for each of the operations in the Amazon Pinpoint API\.

 ## Step 2\.1: Create Postman Environments<a name="tutorials-using-postman-configuration-create-environments"></a>

-In Postman, an *environment* is a set of variables, stored as key\-value pairs\.
+In Postman, an *environment* is a set of variables that are stored as key\-value pairs\.
 You can use environments to quickly change the configuration of the requests that you make through Postman, without having to change the API requests themselves\.

 In this section, you create at least one environment to use with Amazon Pinpoint\.
 Each environment that you create contains a set of variables that are specific to your account in a single AWS Region\.
 If you use the procedures in this section to create more than one environment, you can easily change between Regions by choosing a different environment from the **Environment** menu in Postman\.